-Jeanne is currently the Director of Music and Liturgy at Holy Name of Mary Catholic Church in Bedford, and has performed locally in 2-piano, 8-hand concerts with Gustavo Romero, Richard Wroncy, Naomi Amos, Noémi Szigeti Lee and Anna Billias, sponsored by Forte Chamber Music.
-She is in demand as a soprano soloist, although she has never had formal vocal training.
+Jeanne has performed locally in 2-piano, 8-hand concerts with Gustavo Romero, Richard Wroncy, Naomi Amos, Noémi Szigeti Lee and Anna Billias, sponsored by Forte Chamber Music, and in May 2017, performed Gershwin’s Rhapsody in Blue with the Jefferson Forest High School Wind Symphony.
+Jeanne is in demand as a soprano soloist, although she has never had formal vocal training.
 She prefers to accompany herself when she sings (mainly since she doesn’t know what else to do with her hands!)

-In her spare time, Jeanne serves on the board of the Lynchburg Symphony Youth Orchestra, and as uniform coordinator for the Jefferson Forest H.S. marching band.
+In her spare time, Jeanne serves on the board of the Lynchburg Symphony Youth Orchestra, and as Secretary of the Jefferson Forest Band Boosters.
 She also enjoys long-distance running, web design, and learning languages.
 She qualified for and ran the 2011 Boston Marathon.
 Jeanne is married to Eddie, a mechanical engineer for Simplimatic, Inc., permanent deacon of Holy Name of Mary, and amateur winemaker.
 As the proud mother of Billy, Andy, and Carrie, she is a big fan of the J.F.
 Marching Cavaliers and the LSYO.
 As a family, they enjoy hiking, water sports, camping, and the Lynchburg Hillcats.